 Furthermore, it’s important that businesses work to articulate the tangible value created by content production.
 Tracking views, shares, clicks, and other engagement metrics is an important first step.
 Actually aligning content with signed revenue is even better.
 HubSpot allows you to track “influenced revenue” for any campaign.

-At IMPACT, we know that more than $600K of our business in 2019 so far can be connected to our pillar content.
-In other words, businesses who signed with us frequently consumed pillar content before signing.
+At IMPACT, we're able to report on how much of our business each year can be connected to our pillar content, for example.
+In other words, we can see businesses who signed with us frequently consumed pillar content before signing.
 That’s not to say that the sales team didn’t have a big impact on any given deal, but such data strikes down the notion that content is only an expense, not a revenue generator.

 When we acknowledge and celebrate the role marketing plays — when we see marketing as an engine driving business, not an expense to be borne — we naturally move towards a healthy alignment between sales and marketing.